mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 ```
 # command-line-arguments
-./example.go:6:14: Forbidden word used, please avoid use the word candy on your strings
+./example.go:6:14: Forbidden word used, please do not use the word candy in your strings
 ```

 And that is all we need.
 Now we have an automatic way to detect undesired